david-soto-m/amisgitpm/amisgitpm/README.md

-The `PMProgramatic` and the `PMInteractive` define methods to achive the six tasks in different ways. `PMProgramatic` is oriented towards being an API for programmers interacting with the package manager, and `PMInteractive` is oriented towards being used by a CLI application or some other way to interact with final users.
+The `PMProgramatic` and the `PMInteractive` define methods to achive the six tasks in different ways. `PMProgramatic` is oriented towards being an API for programmers interacting with the project manager, and `PMInteractive` is oriented towards being used by a CLI application or some other way to interact with final users.